2022 Strade Bianche Donne

 The 2022 Strade Bianche Donne was an Italian road cycling one-day race that took place on 5 March 2022.
 It was the 8th edition of Strade Bianche Donne and the first event of the 2022 UCI Women's World Tour.
 The usual first race of the season, the Cadel Evans Great Ocean Road Race in Australia was cancelled due to the COVID-19 pandemic.
 It was won by the Belgian national champion Lotte Kopecky.

 Route

 The race starts and finishes in Siena, Italy.
 The route is identical to that of the previous years, containing 30 km of 'strade bianche gravel roads spread over eight sectors, for a total distance of 136 km.
-The final kilometre in Siena to the finish line in the Piazza del Campo has an maximum gradient of 16%.
+The final kilometre in Siena to the finish line in the Piazza del Campo has a maximum gradient of 16%.